Top Languages Spoken in Egypt

 Bedouin cultures speak Bediki dialects.
 These are quite different to Egyptian Arabic.

 Marketing gets tricky too.
-One American firm even attempted to market their items in Egypt by direct English to Arabic translation.
-The campaign flopped.
+One American firm, for example, attempted to market their items in Egypt by direct English to Arabic translation.
+But the campaign flopped.
 Why?
 Because, what sounds good in the American English may sound weird to the Egyptian ears.
-Good translation agencies understand this.
-They rebrand marketing messages to accommodate the local culture retaining the original meaning.

 Medical translation has the greatest stakes.
 The patient may not even be aware of what they are consenting to in case the translator omits some of the important medical terms.
 This brings about legal challenges and endangers lives.
 Medical translators are specifically trained to handle such scenarios.